 4. Management – The fourth element of business growth is management.
 Having persons on board to direct the staff, coordinate and organize activities, make decisions, allocate resources, has an understanding of where the business is going and how it will get there is management.
 Management keeps the ship sailing in the right direction, makes the decision when no one else can, and helps to create a culture where everyone thrives.

-5. Systems – Whether you visit a McDonald’s in Portland, Maine or Portland, Oregon; the Northern U.S. or the South, your hamburger and fries will be the same.
+5. Systems – Whether you visit a McDonald’s in Portland, Maine, or Portland, Oregon; in the Northern U.S. or the South, your hamburger and fries will be the same.
 This can be said about most businesses with multiple locations, there is consistency in what they do and how they do it which defines the fifth element to grow a business, systems.

 a.
-Mission, Vision and values
+Mission, Vision, and values

 b.
 Facts about your industry and market